mapbox/tableauGeocode/README.md

 `prepForward.py` is for forward geocoding while `prepReverse.py` is for reverse geocoding.
 Before you begin, if you would like more details about the response object read the [Geocoding API documentation](https://docs.mapbox.com/api/search/#geocoding-response-object).

+Paste your Mapbox token to replace "token" and save.

 ```python
 # This allows your script to access to published function
 import sys